thomhurst/Resilient-Fallback-Services/README.md

 Things are great when they work, but sometimes they don't.
 And even if that's just 0.001% of the time, sometimes that data we're handling is incredibly important and we need fallbacks in scenarios where our services are down.

+The idea of this package is to keep your code clean and simple.
+Define the services you'd use, and in which order, and then when it comes to calling your services, it's all handled within one line.
+This keeps you code clean and readable, and takes out the hassle of loops, try catches, enumerable injection, etc.

 ## Usage

 1. Define an interface for whatever you need to do